 If you’re buying a property, our conveyancing team carries out tasks such as:

-- Obtain a draft contract, property information/leasehold information
+- Obtaining a draft contract, property information/leasehold information

 - Checking documentation with you and approving it